15 Reasons to Visit Tavira

 9. Galeria Palace

 The seat of the municipal museum of Tavira is a Baroque palace of medieval origin that dates back to the Phoenicians.
 Several excavations were made and revealed ritualistic wells dedicated to their storm god, Baal.
 These wells, as well as some artefacts, can be seen at the entrance to the palace, observing some areas of the floor paved with glass.
-More recent themes are depicted in the museum’s facilities such as local contemporary art, the Mediterranean diet, the fishing activity, and folk traditions of the city of Tavira, properly accompanied by photos, movies and costumes.
+More recent themes are depicted in the museum’s facilities such as local contemporary art, the Mediterranean diet, the fishing activity, and folk traditions of the city of Tavira, adequately accompanied by photos, movies and costumes.
+Important exhibitions of contemporary national and international art happened here, as well as exhibitions centred on the territory of Tavira, its history and heritage.

 10. Tavira’s Castle

 Located in the heart of the city, Tavira castle is undoubtedly the best vestige of the Moorish period in the city.
 This castle was built to protect the river crossing before the bridge was built and its walls date back to the Almoravid dynasty.
-Rebuilt after the 1755 earthquake, most of the structure that exists today dates back to the 17th century.
 It is possible to climb the walls and the octagonal Albarran tower, where you get a magnificent view of the city and the river.
 Inside the castle, there is also a very well-kept garden, pleasant for a short break or stroll.

 11. Tavira Public Garden